Nexfinity/CakeyBot-Wiki/core/localization.md

 1. Please do not insert unnecessary punctuation into strings, unless it is required for that language
-2. Any string that contains ` symbols, please leave them in the same position and don't remove them.
-Also do not change them to other symbols like ' or ", these are used to highlight certain text or to prevent "@everyone" pings from being used/abused.
+2. Any string that contains (`) symbols, please leave them in the same position and don't remove them.
+Also do not change them to other symbols like (') or ("), these are used to highlight certain text or to prevent "@everyone" pings from being used/abused.
 Removing or changing these could break formatting in Cakey Bot
-3. If you encounter any placeholders like {0}, {1}, etc, keep them in the string.
+3. If you encounter any placeholders like {0}, {1}, etc. keep them in the string.
 These are automatically replaced in the bot with text so `Requested by {0}#{1}` when used in the bot will be replaced with like `Requested by MrCake#1337`.
 For the website strings :data, :data2 and :name are